 Post-translational modification (PTM) of proteins is an essential means of allowing rapid regulation of protein function in all organisms.
 This process, which is typically reversible and extremely dynamic, allows cells to respond rapidly to environmental factors, be that e.g. growth factors, stressors, or contact adhesion with other cells.
-Consequently, dys-regulation of PTM status is often a cause of disease, including e.g. cancer, diabetes and auto-immune disorders.
+Consequently, dys-regulation of PTM status can cause of disease, including e.g. cancer, diabetes and auto-immune disorders, and often drives diseases e.g. infection.
 To understand how different types and sites of protein PTM contribute both to fundamental and disease biology, it is essential to catalogue these PTMs in a high-throughput manner across the whole protein complement, and quantify how they are regulated under different conditions.
 However, the vast majority of PTM discovery studies focus on specific types of modifications, particularly phosphorylation of serine, threonine and tyrosine residues.
 Recent technology development in our group has revealed that many other amino acids are also phosphorylated on human proteins and suggests that there is extensive interplay between different types of PTM on the same residues.

-This PhD studentship will join an exciting collaborative partnership between Prof. Claire Eyers, Prof. Andy Jones and Bruker Daltonics, one of the leading mass spectrometry instrument manufacturers, to develop advanced analytical and computational strategies to define and explore PTM diversity and interplay on human proteins.
-Using these methods, we will characterise the global PTM profiles in human model cell lines treated with clinically-relevant small molecule inhibitors, looking at co-regulation of different types and sites of modification.
+This PhD studentship will join an exciting collaborative partnership between Prof. Claire Eyers, Prof. Andy Jones and Waters Corporation, one of the leading mass spectrometry instrument manufacturers, to develop advanced analytical and computational strategies to define and explore PTM diversity and interplay on human proteins.
+Using these methods, we will characterise the global PTM profiles in human model cell lines as a function of different cellular stressors and across the cell cycle looking at co-regulation of different types and sites of modification.

 The supervisory team comprises: